Simply Business homepage

 What is property flipping?

-Property flipping involves buying a property and selling it quickly for a profit.
-This profit can come after buying it cheaply in the first place, or (more commonly) after making improvements.
+Property flipping, sometimes known as ‘buy-to-sell’, involves buying a property and selling it quickly for a profit.
+This profit can come after buying it cheaply in the first place and often after making improvements.

 You might find a bargain by buying property at auction, or see potential in a property that others have overlooked.

-Buy-to-let landlords might consider property flipping as an opportunity if they have ready cash available, because mortgages aren’t supposed to be used for quick buying and selling.
+Buy-to-let landlords might consider property flipping as an opportunity if they have ready cash available, because mortgages aren’t commonly used for quick buying and selling.

-Property flipping makes it possible to earn a lump sum of money in a shorter time frame than traditional buy-to-let, but it can be risky.
+House flipping makes it possible to earn a lump sum of money in a shorter time frame than traditional buy-to-let, but it can be risky.
 You should be certain that you’ve actually found a bargain, and that the project won’t take too long or go over your budget.
-Proper planning is important.

 How do I work out profit from property flipping?